Can't Stop the Music: Plot

-The next day, Sam runs into Ron, who apologizes, proffers the excuse that he is a Gemini and follows her home.
-Spilling leftover lasagna on himself, Sam and Jack help him remove his trousers before Jack leaves and Sam and Ron spend the night.
+The next day, Sam encounters Ron, who apologizes, proffers the excuse that he is a Gemini and follows her home.
+After Sam unintentionally causes Ron to spill leftover lasagna on himself, she and Jack help him remove his trousers; after Jack departs, Sam and Ron spend the night together.
 Newly interested in helping, Ron offers his Wall Street office to hold auditions.
-There, Glenn M. Hughes (the leatherman), climbs atop a piano for a rendition of "Danny Boy", and he and Alex Briley (the G.I.) join the group, now a sextet.
+There, Glenn M. Hughes (the leatherman) performs "Danny Boy" atop a piano; he and Alex Briley (the G.I.), a stagehand at a theater where Sam's friend Alicia Edwards works, join the group, now a sextet.
 They get their name from an offhand remark by Ron's socialite mother Norma.
 Ron's boss, Richard Montgomery, overwhelmed by the carnival atmosphere, insists that the firm not represent the group, and Ron quits.

-Ron's new idea for rehearsal space is the YMCA (the ensuing production number "YMCA" features its athletic denizens in various states of undress; the film is one of the few non-R-rated offerings to feature full-frontal male nudity).
-The group cuts a demo ("Liberation") for Marrakech, but Steve sees limited appeal and Sam refuses his paltry contract.
-Reluctant to use her savings, they decide to self-finance by throwing a pay-party.
+Ron suggests a new location for rehearsal space at the YMCA (the ensuing production number features its athletic denizens in various states of undress).
+That evening, the group cuts a demo ("Liberation") for Marrakech, but Steve sees limited appeal and Sam refuses his paltry contract.
+Reluctant to use her own savings, they decide to self-finance by throwing a pay-party.

 To bankroll the party, Sam acquiesces to Channing's plea to return for a TV advertising campaign for milk, provided the Village People are featured.
 The lavish number "Milkshake" begins as Sam pours milk for six little boys in the archetypal costumes with the promise that they will grow up to be the Village People.
-The advertisers want nothing to do with such a concept and refuse to broadcast the spot.
-Norma then steps in to invite the group to debut at her charity fundraiser in San Francisco.
+The advertisers reject the concept and refuse to broadcast the spot.
+Norma then invites the group to debut at her charity fundraiser in San Francisco.
 Sam lures Steve by promising a romantic weekend, but the inference that she would proceed with the seduction takes Ron aback, and Sam ends their romantic relationship.
-On his private jet, Steve prepares for a tryst, but rather Jack and his former chorine mother Helen arrive to negotiate a contract.
-Initially reluctant, Helen wins over Steve with her kreplach, and eventually they are negotiating the T-shirt merchandising for the Japanese market.
+On his private jet, Steve prepares for a tryst, but rather Jack and his former chorus girl mother Helen arrive to negotiate a contract.
+Initially reluctant, Helen charms Steve with her kreplach, and eventually they are negotiating the T-shirt merchandising for the Japanese market.

-In the dressing room before the show, Ron, relieved to learn that Sam did not travel with Steve, proposes to her.
-At one point, Montgomery appears, seeking to rehire Ron as a junior partner representing the group.
-Following a set by The Ritchie Family ("Give Me a Break"), the Village People triumphantly debut ("Can't Stop the Music").
+In San Francisco, in the dressing room before the show, Ron, relieved that Sam did not travel or have sexual intercourse with Steve, proposes to her.
+Montgomery appears, seeking to rehire Ron as a junior partner representing the group.
+Following a set by The Ritchie Family ("Give Me a Break"), the Village People triumphantly debut before a cheering crowd ("Can't Stop the Music").